sdcote/cdxlab/Reference/Components.md

 * **Archive** - generates a compressed archive of a file or directory. (i.e., create a zip file)
 * **Backup** - Make a copy of a file in the given file using a generation naming scheme effectively rotating the files.
-* **CheckAlder32** - Perform a Adler32 checksum on the given file and compare it with the checksum in a file with the same name with a ".adler32" suffix.
+* **CheckAlder32** - Perform an Adler32 checksum on the given file and compare it with the checksum in a file with the same name with a ".adler32" suffix.
 * **CheckCRC** - Perform a CRC32 checksum on the given file and compare it with the checksum in a file with the same name with a ".crc32" suffix.
 * **CheckMD5** - Perform a MD5 checksum on the given file and compare it with the checksum in a file with the same name with an ".MD5" or an ".md5" suffix.
 * **CheckSHA1** - Perform a SHA-1 digest on the given file and compare it with the checksum in a file with the same name with a ".sha1" suffix.